-In recent times, smaller dog breeds have become very popular in families all over the world.
-You may ask, “What might be the reason behind this sudden boom?”

-The same can be said of Toy Australian Shepherds.
+In recent times, smaller dog breeds have become very popular in families all over the world, and the same can be said of Toy Australian Shepherds.

 This dog breed is known explicitly for its cuteness, high intelligence, and great family-oriented nature.
-Sound’s sweet, right?